-WHEREFORE, LUMA respectfully requests that the Energy Bureau receive and accept the amended version of the Revised Annex IX to the OMA included as Exhibit 1 to this motion and substitute it for the Exhibit 1 that was included with the Revised Request for Approval of the Revised Annex IX to the OMA filed on August 18, 2021.
+WHEREFORE, LUMA respectfully requests that the Energy Bureau receive and accept the Revised Pre-Filed Testimony of Ms. Melanie Jeppesen, the Second Amended Revised Annex IX to the OMA, and the redline of the Second Amended Revised Annex IX to the OMA, submitted as Exhibits 1, 2, and 3, respectively; and substitute the Pre-Filed Testimony of Ms. Jeppesen with the Revised Pre-Filed Testimony filed as Exhibit 1 to this Motion, and the Exhibit 1 of the Revised Request for Approval of the Revised Annex IX to the OMA, with Exhibit 2 to this Motion.